Is Your Home Healthy?

 The Master Home Environmentalist© program has evolved over the last 13 years thanks to the hard work of our volunteers, staff, planning team, trainers, and funders.
 With their generous support we are able to hold volunteer trainings every spring and fall.

 We have more than 50 active volunteers who conduct home assessments and other outreach activities.
 Our volunteers are involved in every aspect of the program from design and delivery to evaluation.
 Our trainers are exceptional in their knowledge, enthusiasm, and commitment to our mission.
-The majority of our trainers have a science or health related background and work for agencies, such as, the EPA, Seattle & King County Public Health, University of Washington, Washington Toxics Coalition, Solid Ground and other community groups and businesses.
+The majority of our trainers have a science or health related background and work for agencies, such as, the EPA, Seattle & King County Public Health, University of Washington, Toxic-Free Future, Solid Ground and other community groups and businesses.

 Our goal is to promote lung health by increasing awareness of home environmental pollutants and encouraging action to reduce exposure in 10,000 homes.